TxusLopez/iris4py/README.md

 # iris4py
-Python code for iris dataset
+Python code for iris dataset for learning purposes

 Here you can find a basic example about how to use sci-kit learn library in Python.
 The code uses basic data analysis techniques such as: decision tree, SVM, Naive Bayes, Logistic regression, Random forest and Ada Boost, all of them trying